CodeMusic/PenphinMind/README.md

-Here’s an updated version of your README.md for PenphinMind, reflecting the changes discussed and including the whitepapers:
+Here’s the updated README.md for PenphinMind, with fixed links to the whitepapers:

 # PenphinMind